ksawant2/Telcom-Customer-Churn-Prediction/README.md

 Inspiration:

-By the end of this Analysis, you would be able to answer below questions-
+By the end of this Analysis, we would be able to answer below questions-

 How likely are customers willing to stay or leave the current service provider?